LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    // => 174

-Every query expression starts "with *newLocalName* in *trait_queriable*" — where "newLocalName" becomes the name of a local variable only accessible in the query expression, and "trait_queriable" is an object whose type implements and imports ``trait_queriable`` like the ``staticarray`` in the example.
-After this initial with clause, a query expression can have 0 or more operator clauses that each start with their own keyword.
-(The example above uses three: "where", "skip", and "take".
-Order does matter.)
+Every query expression starts as :samp:`with {newLocalName} in {trait_queriable}`, where ``newLocalName`` becomes the name of a local variable only accessible in the query expression, and ``trait_queriable`` is an object whose type implements and imports ``trait_queriable``, such as the ``staticarray`` in the example.

+After this initial ``with`` clause, a query expression can have 0 or more operation clauses that each start with their own keyword.
+The example above uses
+three: ``where`` which filters the input using an expression, ``skip`` which skips a set number of elements, and ``take`` which returns a set number of elements.
+Order does matter.

 Every query expression ends with one action clause that specifies what should be done for each iteration.
-(In this case, we're using the "sum" action to add each value in the iteration together.)
+In this case, we're using the ``sum`` action to add each value in the iteration together.
+Other actions are ``min``, ``max``, ``average``, and ``select``, which returns a new set of values rather than a single value; and ``do``, which runs a block of code for each value.

 The example above iterates over each element in the staticarray and first tests to see if it is an even number.
-It then skips the first even number it finds and only executes the action on the next three.
-The end result is that it ends up summing 72, 14, and 88 together.
+It then skips the first even number it finds and only executes the ``sum`` action on the next three.
+The end result is that it adds 72, 14, and 88 together.

 The best part about query expressions is that most of the actions are lazily executed.
 This means you can store a query expression in a variable, and it will wait to be executed until the value for the variable is expected.
-For a better description, read :ref:`the chapter on Query Expressions <query-expressions>` in the Lasso Language Guide.
+For a better description, read the :ref:`query-expressions` chapter of the Lasso Language Guide.

 .. only:: html

-   :ref:`Next Tutorial: Embedding Lasso and Creating LassoApps <overview-embedding-lassoapps>`
+   Next Topic: :ref:`Embedding Lasso and Creating LassoApps <overview-embedding-lassoapps>`